smit-darji/ssh-withoutpem/README.md

 3. Set a password

         sudo passwd new_user

 4. Add new _user to SUDOers

         sudo visudo // this will open editor
-To edit this file, press 'insert' key
+--> To edit this file, press 'insert' key

-using arrows, you will see "root All=(ALL) ALL"
+--> using arrows, you will see "root All=(ALL) ALL"

-Hit an enter(to go to next line) and add the below line
+--> Hit an enter(to go to next line) and add the below line
         new_user	All=(ALL)	ALL
-press escape and then write the below command
+--> press escape and then write the below command

 5. Change PasswordAuthentication "yes" to "no"

         sudo vi /etc/ssh/sshd_config
-Using arrows find "PasswordAuthentication yes", press "insert" key change "PasswordAuthentication yes" to "PasswordAuthentication no"
+--> Using arrows find "PasswordAuthentication yes", press "insert" key change "PasswordAuthentication yes" to "PasswordAuthentication no"

-press escape and save your changes and quit the editor
+--> press escape and save your changes and quit the editor

-cntl + x For Exit
+        cntl + x
+For Exit

 6. Restart SSH

         sudo /etc/init.d/sshd restart
-That is it!
+--> That is it!

-Now you can ssh the new user without requiring pem file
+--> Now you can ssh the new user without requiring pem file

         ssh new_user@ur_public_ip

-enter password, and Voila!!!
+--> enter password, and Enjoyyy!!!